 Does the mashgiach open the kitchen?
 Who has keys or access to keys to the refrigerators and freezers?
 What are the closing procedures for the kitchen?
 (Gas, Locks, Seals etc.) After the establishment closes at night and the owner and mashgiach have left, does the cleaning crew remain or does a new cleaning crew come in to clean the kitchen?

 Will there be French service at the affair?
 If there will be choices of meat or fish for the entrée, what safeguards guarantee the vegetables being served are not coming in contact with both the meat and fish.
 This is a consideration both in the kitchen as well as in the hall where they are served.
 What precautions are being taken to prevent the chefs and waiters from using their own utensils?

 Who turns on all the fires for cooking?
 Are they relying on pilot lights?
 Are there pilotless ovens in usage?
 Who is turning on and monitoring the fires used at the Smorgasbord where various types of equipment might be used (e.g. electric stove tops, Sternos, woks etc.)?

 This article has only touched the surface of some aspects about food service hashgacha.
 Numerous other considerations such as food service hashgacha for Shabbos, Yom Tov (particularly Pesach), equipment and Kashering methodology have not been presented due to the limitation in space.

 The food service of Kashrus organizations has seen a dramatic growth in the past few years.
 It is only through the constant efforts of dedicated mashgichim on a daily basis that Kashrus standards are maintained.
-These committed mashgichim are continuously being mezakeh Klal Yisroel at a level of Kashrus that they maintain within there own homes.
+These committed mashgichim are continuously being mezakeh Klal Yisrael at a level of Kashrus that they maintain within their own homes.